Which Gymnastics Event is the Easiest?

 Is male or female gymnastics harder?

-Most people would agree that in artistic gymnastics, male gymnastics is harder because there are six events as opposed to the four in women artistic.
+Most people would agree that in artistic gymnastics, male gymnastics is harder because there are six events as opposed to the four in Women’s Artistic.
 By the time gymnasts have reached the senior age groups, men will usually be performing skills with higher difficulties than women.

 For example on the floor, the triple tuck has been competed by male gymnasts, but never females.